jxcore/jxcore/docs/plain/jxcore-command-mt.markdown

     > jx mt-keep:7 file.js

-Does exactly the same thing as `mt` command, except that keeps each of the threads alive.
-It means, that the whole application won't exit, unless you call [`process.release()`](jxcore-process.markdown#jxcore-process-process-release) for each thread.
+Does exactly the same thing as `mt` command, except that internally calls [`process.keepAlive()`](jxcore-process.markdown#jxcore-process-process-keepalive-timeout) for each of the threads.
+It means, that the whole application won't exit, unless for each of those threads you won't call  [`process.release()`](jxcore-process.markdown#jxcore-process-process-release).

 ```js
 var delay = 1000 * (process.threadId + 1 );